 PSECU offers checking, savings, and Certificated of Deposits to any of their members; PSECU’s goal is to provide members 12 years of age or older with hassle-free, no fee, dividend-earning checking.
 The benefits of their free checking are basic checks with unlimited check writing, free online statements and check images, free online account access, bill pay services, and credit score services.
 There is no minimum balance required to earn interest, and there are no monthly service fees or additional requirements to earn the dividend.
 Their checking accounts earn a .10% APY.

 PSECU allows their members to save the way they want to.
 They have a variety of Personal Savings Shares or Money Market accounts to help their members reach their financial goals.
 Their basic savings account earns a .15% APY on all balances, without any withdrawal penalties.
-PSECU members can make deposits at any time for any amount to their savings accounts.
+PSECU members can make deposits at any time for any amount into their savings accounts.
 With the PSECU Savings Shares, you control the structure of your savings.
 Choose from several pre-established savings shares for an upcoming vacation or holiday, or start making a nest egg.
-A PSECU member can also choose a federally insured Money Market Share to earn higher dividends with a .20% APY.
+A PSECU member can also choose a federally insured Money Market Share to earn higher dividends.

 As of right now PSECU only offers 1 credit card option, it has a low fixed rate but that is about it.
 There are no other rewards for using their card.

-Lastly, PSECU only has 3 walk-in branches.
+Lastly, PSECU only has three walk-in branches.
 Part of their philosophy is “By not spending money on branches, we can give members competitive rates for loans and savings, as well as a host of low or no-cost services.”
-In the long run this is potentially a good thing for their members, however for those who don’t use PC’s or mobile apps banking with them could be difficult.
-Besides, compared to other credit unions there are many that have multiple branches in the 50’s that offer slightly higher rates.
+In the long run this is potentially a good thing for their members, however for those who don’t use PCs or mobile apps banking with them could be difficult.
+Besides, compared to other credit unions there are many that have multiple branches in the 50s that offer slightly higher rates.